The capital city of Armenia

 Minsk Group and is to be opened on the day that the conflict between Armenia and Azerbaijan

 is finally resolved.
-This is going to be one hell of an extra-mature brandy by the time that happens (if it ever does) – it's already quite mature for a brandy, having entered its second decade of maturation.
-It could well be that by the time the politics it's been dedicated to have reached a similar level of maturity, the contents of this cask may be too woody to be drinkable …
+This is going to be one hell of an extra-mature brandy by the time that happens (if it ever does) – it's already quite mature for a brandy.
+Whether or not Azerbaijan’s 2023 military conquering and subsequent “reintegration” of Nagorno-Karabakh can count as a “resolution” of the conflict (very debatable), the contents of this cask may by now be too woody to be drinkable in any case …

 The peaks of Mt Ararat